 The following checkpoints list the minimum requirements students must complete by certain semesters in order to stay on the university's Four-Year Graduation Plan.

-Before the fifth semester begins: at least two courses in the major.
+Before the third semester begins: at least one anthropology course or other course in the major.